luismglvieira/Python-and-OpenCV/README.md

 The reasoning behind this decision is that Matlab requires an expensive license, so the companies don't use it and usually overlook my skill.
 This is why I opt to learn an open source library, and it's very exciting that it has a growing community.

+At the same time, I always wanted to learn Python because it's open source, and it's perfect to use on Linux and Arduino.
+So it all comes together for me to start mastering OpenCV.

 First set of tutorials are taken from the book "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski & Adrian Kaebler.